Dynamic-Structures-and-Materials/D-Datagrid/docs/readme.md

 (The numerics are set up as another subclass so you could implement e.g., an I32 easily enough.)

+## Dependencies

+Developing the D-Datagrid requires the QControls Toolkit.
+Run the included Dependencies.vipm file to install it.
+You do not need to manually install the dependencies if you install the .vip package to simply use the toolkit.

+The toolkit is compatible with LabVIEW version 2023 and higher.
+It is likely compatible with earlier versions, but it's untested.

+## Installation

+Run the .vip file from the github Releases to install this toolkit.

 ## Known issues:

 - There is a bug that makes the first click or two show up slightly in the wrong spot.
 I can't reliably reproduce it but it's only the first click or two.